Kubuntu

-Kubuntu (/kʊˈbʊntuː/ kuu-BUUN-too) is an official flavor of the Ubuntu operating system that uses the KDE Plasma Desktop instead of the GNOME desktop environment.
+Kubuntu (/kʊˈbʊntuː/ kuu-BUUN-too) is an official flavor of Ubuntu—a Linux distribution—that uses the KDE Plasma Desktop Environment instead of the GNOME desktop environment.
 As part of the Ubuntu project, Kubuntu uses the same underlying systems.
 Kubuntu shares the same repositories as Ubuntu and is released regularly on the same schedule as Ubuntu.

-Kubuntu was sponsored by Canonical Ltd. until 2012 and then directly by Blue Systems.
-Now, employees of Blue Systems contribute upstream, to KDE and Debian, and Kubuntu development is led by community contributors.
+Kubuntu was sponsored by Canonical Ltd. until 2012, and then directly by Blue Systems.
+Now, employees of Blue Systems contribute upstream to KDE and Debian, and Kubuntu development is led by community contributors.
 During the changeover, Kubuntu retained the use of Ubuntu project servers and existing developers.

 Name

 "Kubuntu" is a registered trademark held by Canonical.
-It is derived from the name "Ubuntu", prefixing a K to represent the KDE platform that Kubuntu is built upon (following a widespread naming convention of prefixing K to the name of any software released for use on KDE platforms), as well as the KDE community.
+It is derived from the name Ubuntu, prefixing a K to represent the KDE platform that Kubuntu is built upon (following a widespread naming convention of prefixing K to the name of any software released for use on KDE platforms), as well as the KDE community.